 Every day, over 50,000 merchant ships operate across global waters, carrying more than 80% of the world’s trade.
 These complex maritime operations occur in high-risk environments, where even minor oversights can trigger major disasters.
 According to the 2023 Safety and Shipping Review by Allianz Global Corporate & Specialty, more than 3,000 shipping incidents were reported in a single year, ranging from collisions and fires to machinery failures and oil spills.

-Marine risk assessment is essential for safe and efficient maritime operations.
-It involves identifying, analysing, and controlling hazards affecting vessel safety, crew welfare, the environment, or business continuity.
-Operators face multiple threats—operational failures, environmental hazards like oil spills and storms, regulatory non-compliance with ISM or SOLAS, and financial losses from cargo damage or legal penalties.
-Practical risk assessment helps manage these challenges and prevent serious incidents.
+Marine safety risk management plays a crucial role in ensuring safe, compliant, and efficient maritime operations.
+This involves identifying, analysing, and controlling hazards that could affect vessel safety, crew welfare, the environment, or business continuity.
+Operators face various threats—technical failures, environmental hazards, regulatory non-compliance with frameworks like the ISM Code risk assessment, and financial losses from cargo damage or penalties.
+A robust marine risk assessment process helps mitigate these challenges before they escalate and prevent serious incidents.

 Key Risks in Marine Operations